 A bachelor's degree in construction science, construction management, building science or civil engineering is the most common credential for construction management jobs.
 Just as important as a four-year degree, however, is practical experience.
 From internships and cooperative education programs to work in one of the many construction trades, gaining experience in the field is essential to obtaining a construction management engineering position.

 Colleges and universities across the U.S. offer bachelor's programs in construction-related sciences and engineering.
 Students should expect their undergraduate course work to include project control and development, site planning, design, construction methods, cost estimating, building codes and standards, and information technology.

 Although not required, many construction managers obtain professional certification to demonstrate advanced competence in their field.
 The CMAA and the American Institute of Constructors (AIC) offer voluntary certification exams to candidates who meet experience and education requirements.

-According to the U.S. Bureau of Labor Statistics' 2018-19 Occupational Outlook Handbook, the median national annual salary for construction managers is $89,300.
+According to the U.S. Bureau of Labor Statistics' 2022 Occupational Employment Statistics, the median national annual salary for construction managers is $101,480.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.